 But those measures will require authorization by the Republican-controlled Legislature.

 In the meanwhile, Republican Assembly Speaker Robin Vos, of Rochester, created a water quality task force in February to highlight the heightened attention to groundwater.
 Vos has since been holding hearings across Wisconsin.

-Vos created the legislative task force after Borchardt’s group released the results from an early round of testing in the three counties.
+Vos created the legislative task force after Borchardt’s group released the results from its earlier round of testing.

 [Editor's note: This story has been updated to clarify that the wells sampled in the latest round of testing constitute a subset of wells previously found to have been contaminated.]